Bushwick Inlet Park: Completion of park

 In October 2017, the city allocated $17.5 million to develop the rest of Bushwick Inlet Park.
 The Bushwick Inlet Popup Park, a temporary public space between North 11th and North 12th Streets, opened in May 2018 and operated during the summer.
 The pop-up park consisted of a 1.8 acre lawn.
 A permanent design for the popup park, to cost $7.7 million, was approved in late 2018.
 The permanent replacement for the popup opened on weekends starting in April 2022, and it began operating on weekdays in June 2022.
 In mid-2020, Brooklyn Community Board 1 approved Abel Bainnson Butz's design for parkland along the inlet.
 This plot occupies the former Motiva site on Kent Avenue between Quay and North 14th Streets.
 A previous design for that site had been declined because it had included too many paths.
 By January 2021, the Motiva plot was still in planning, but construction was proposed to start later in 2021.
 At the end of that year, the city government announced it would spend $75 million to demolish the CitiStorage warehouse and construct the park's next phase on that site.

-NYC Parks began redeveloping the Motiva site in March 2024, at which point that project was slated to be complete in 2026.
+NYC Parks began redeveloping the Motiva site in March 2024, at which point that project was slated to take two years.
 The Motiva site was expected to cost $9.8 million to redevelop.
-When complete, it would include a beach, boulders, bike lanes, and paths.
 Work on clearing the CitiStorage site began in mid-2024.
-Meanwhile, the Metropolitan Transportation Authority, which owned a parcel abutting the northern end of the park, selected a developer to construct two skyscrapers on the site in 2025.
+Meanwhile, the Metropolitan Transportation Authority, which owned a parcel abutting the northern end of the park, selected a developer to construct two skyscrapers on the site in 2025 as part of the 40 Quay project.
 This prompted local residents to ask that the parcel instead be added to Bushwick Inlet Park.
+After the Motiva site was completed, it was fenced off for several months while the new plantings there were left to grow; the Motiva site opened in April 2026.
+The completion of the Motiva site coincided with disputes over the neighboring 40 Quay site (since renamed Monitor Point); the development there received city approval that May.
+The Motiva parcel included a beach, which was opened theat June and was described in news media as Brooklyn's smallest beach.
+The New York City Council also approved the Monitor Park development in June 2026, conditional on the developers finishing Bushwick Inlet Park and paying for upgrades to the New York City Subway's nearby Nassau Avenue station.